microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0-beta/Update-MgSecuritySecureScoreControlProfile.md

 # Update-MgSecuritySecureScoreControlProfile

 ## SYNOPSIS
-Update the navigation property secureScoreControlProfiles in Security
+Update the navigation property secureScoreControlProfiles in security

 ## SYNTAX